-- The City authorities (usually constables and beadles) often acted as a result of: (a) a complaint being • made to them, or (b) a petition being submitted to the mayor or alderman of the City of London; or (c) an information (this is, a legal complaint) being submitted to the Mayor's Court.
-These complaints etc tended to come from people who lived in the same street or close to the disorderly house in question; - The brothel owner (also called the harbourer or receiver of prostitutes) was usually fined or required to provide surety for good behaviour.
-Sometimes, imprisonment was also imposed; - Nightwalkers (which included prostitutes and those suspected of visiting prostitutes) were usually fined or required to provide surety for good behaviour; - As to the brothel, its doors and windows were, sometimes, removed, to prevent further occupation and • this seems to have been accepted as legal; - Because (as Coke noted) there was no distinct word for a brothel, in early times, reference was made • to a 'disorderly house' (and later to 'bawdy house', 'house of ill fame', 'whorehouse', 'bordel' etc).
+- The City authorities (usually constables and beadles) often acted as a result of: (a) a complaint being made to them, or (b) a petition being submitted to the mayor or alderman of the City of London; or (c) an information (this is, a legal complaint) being submitted to the Mayor's Court.
+These complaints etc tended to come from people who lived in the same street or close to the disorderly house in question; - The brothel owner (also called the harbourer or receiver of prostitutes)2 was usually fined or required to provide surety for good behaviour.
+Sometimes, imprisonment was also imposed;3 - Nightwalkers (which included prostitutes and those suspected of visiting prostitutes) were usually fined or required to provide surety for good behaviour;4 - As to the brothel, its doors and windows were, sometimes, removed, to prevent further occupation and this seems to have been accepted as legal; 5 - Because (as Coke noted) 6 there was no distinct word for a brothel, in early times, reference was made to a 'disorderly house' (and later to 'bawdy house', 'house of ill fame', 'whorehouse', 'bordel' etc).

-In conclusion, brothels - at least in London - were suppressed on the basis of being a common nuisance (with the exception of Southwark and Cock Lane where they were tolerated at various times).
+In conclusion, brothels-at least in London-were suppressed on the basis of being a common nuisance (with the exception of Southwark and Cock Lane where they were tolerated at various times).
 Brothel owners, prostitutes, procurers and nightwalkers (which included those suspected of visiting brothels) were also punished.
-As well as these, by London custom, it seems that adulterers and fornicators could be punished, even if this was not in the and also if there be no power to arrest them, he (constable) can have aid of his neighbours (voisins) and they (neighbours) are compellable to (do) this by law.'
+As well as these, by London custom, it seems that adulterers and fornicators could be punished, even if this was not in the context of a brothel.
+This is now considered.